frandallfarmer/neohabitat/docs/getting_started.md

 Step 2 - Build and Start Neohabitat Services (with Vagrant)
 -----------------------------------------------------------

-Open a command line and navigate via ```cd``` to the location of your Neohabitat checkout.
+Open a **standard Windows command line (cmd.exe, not Bash or PowerShell)** and navigate via ```cd``` to the location of your Neohabitat checkout.
 Run the following command:

 ```bash
 vagrant plugin install vagrant-docker-compose
 vagrant up --provider=virtualbox
 ```

 Vagrant will proceed to download the Ubuntu image, launch it, then install Docker and run the docker-compose build step.
-If all goes well during this step, you can skip Step 2, as Vagrant will now cover the building and assembly of all Docker-based services.
+If all goes well during this step, you can skip Step 2, as Vagrant will now cover the building and assembly of all Docker-based services; launch time will also be greatly minimized.

 After the build procedure has concluded, you can develop and build new artifacts on your local machine and they will be synced through to Docker.
 Furthermore, the following service ports will be forwarded to your local environment: